Visa Traveler

 • TWOA is available at Kuala Lumpur Airport (KLIA1 and KLIA2 terminals) only

-• Must be in transit to reach the US as the destination.
+• Must be in transit to reach the US as the final destination.
 Must hold a confirmed onward eTicket or original boarding pass to the US within 120 hours.
 (Exception for longer-term pass holders such as work visa, student visa, permanent resident, etc. who can depart to any third country)

 • Issuing of TWOA is at the discretion of the immigration offices at Kuala Lumpur Airport